This guy getting knocked out has everything to do with your next career move

 And then you have the delivery of the product, which is the fight or game itself.

-Make no mistake — these are two completely separate skills, although they complement each other nicely.this guy getting knocked out has everything to do with your next career move
+Make no mistake — these are two completely separate skills, but they complement each other nicely.

 Here’s why I bring this up.